smuehlh/genetic-code-finder/README.md

 ruby test/02_combine_tables.rb # test 02_combine_maxquant_tables.rb
 ```

+## Test data
+For playing around with this library, some sample data is provided.
+It is an excerpt of [ProteomeXchange](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD009494-1&test=no), Clavispora processed data.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.